 Puffiness.
 Your ankles, hands, and face may swell during the second trimester.
 This is caused by your body holding onto fluid and slowed blood circulation.

 Aching back, pelvis and hips.
 The job of supporting your growing belly may stress your back.
 Your hips and pelvic area may begin to ache as pregnancy hormones relax the ligaments (tough, ropelike bands of tissue) that hold bones together.
 The bones will begin moving in preparation for childbirth.

 Abdominal pain.
 The muscles and ligaments supporting the uterus will stretch and may hurt as your baby grows.

 Loose teeth.
 Pregnancy hormones also affect the ligaments and bones in your mouth, so teeth may loosen.
 This will go away after pregnancy.

-Nasal congestion, nosebleeds and bleeding gums.
+Nasal congestion, nosebleeds, and bleeding gums.
 These result from increased blood flow to the mucous membranes in the nose and mouth.

 Heartburn.
 This burning feeling in the esophagus (the tube between the mouth and stomach) may begin or get worse in the second trimester.
-Your expanding uterus may press on your stomach and force food and acid up into your esophagus, causing the burn.
+Your growing uterus may press on your stomach and force food and acid up into your esophagus, causing the burn.

 Braxton Hicks contractions.
 Also called “false labor,” Braxton Hicks contractions are a tightening of your uterine muscles.
 It’s one of the ways the uterus prepares for labor and delivery.
-When you’re having a Braxton Hicks contraction, your belly will feel very tight and hard, and you may or may not have pain.
+When you’re having Braxton Hicks contractions, your belly will feel very tight and hard, and you may or may not have pain.
 The contraction should go away within a few minutes and should not come back in any regular pattern.

-If contractions become regular and painful and don't go away when you change your position or walk around, call your doctor.
+If contractions become regular and painful, and don't go away when you change your position or walk around, call your doctor.
 It might be preterm labor.

 Written by familydoctor.org editorial staff